 - 1. All players are to be attired in the correct dress during all games under control of the Association.
 The correct dress is white trousers and white shirt.
 Club playing shirts must be predominantly white and incorporated colours must not be intrusive or distractive to batsmen. - 2.
 B or C grade players cannot be refused participation in a game for incorrect attire, but are not permitted to bowl. - 3.
 A complaint for incorrect attire may be lodged with the GSCA secretary and will be referred to the Disputes Committee. - 4.
 Club and/or sponsorship logos must be limited to 10cm by 10 cm in size and the number of logos is limited to six on any shirt. - 5.
 All batsmen, wicket keepers standing up to the stumps and fielders within 7m of the bat except for the slips and gully, are strongly recommended to wear a British Standard BS7928:2013 helmet. - 6.
-This is a safety issue arising out of the coronial inquest into the death of Phillip Hughes, in the interests of providing a safe environment for cricket to be played.
+This recommendation is made to provide a safe environment for cricket to be played.